 Growing energy demand coupled with depleting conventional gas reserves has led to a shift in focus towards decreasing reliance on conventional natural gas.
 This shift has been driving the demand for unconventional gases which comprises of shale gas other than coal bed methane (CBM), tight gas and gas hydrates.
 Shale gas is produced from reservoirs composed of shale with low matrix permeability.
 The current global energy sector challenges have led to a rapid increase in the demand for energy.
 Global conventional reserves of natural gas cannot meet growing energy demand owing growing per capita energy consumption mainly in Asia Pacific.
-A partial solution for this problem is use of unconventional resources.
+A partial solution to this problem is the use of unconventional resources.
 Shale is one of the major unconventional gases being explored and produced.
 Global shale gas production is concentrated in North American countries such as the U.S. and Canada.
-In Asia Pacific, large technically recoverable shale gas reserves have been found however, there has been very little commercialization till date, with production expected to commence by 2015.
+In Asia Pacific, large technically recoverable shale gas reserves have been found.
+However, there has been very little commercialization till date, with production expected to commence by 2015.
 Foreign investors have formed joint ventures and mergers with Asian companies due to potential reserves and possibility of synergic benefits.
 Environmental issues caused by horizontal drilling and strong public opposition especially in Poland and France are expected to inhibit the European shale gas market growth.
 The prices of natural gas were greatly impacted due to the production of unconventional gas especially in the U.S. and gradually they declined since 2008 as the production of shale gas mushroomed, affecting the global gas prices.

 Shale gas market volume share, by application, 2013

-Majority of shale gas is produced in North American countries of the U.S. and Canada.
-These two countries combined together sum up the global shale gas production till 2012.
+The majority of shale gas is produced in North American countries of the U.S. and Canada.
+These two countries combined sum up the global shale gas production till 2012.
 U.S emerged as the leading shale gas producing country and accounted for 91.8% of total market volume in 2013.
 The U.S. shale boom has changed the overall energy scenario of the nation, prior to shale gas development; the U.S. was a net importer of natural gas.
 However, due to rapid exploration and production activities of shale gas, U.S. for the first time in many years emerged as a net exporter of natural gas in 2012.
 Canada trailed the U.S. in the overall market and accounted for 8.2% of shale gas produced in 2013.
 However, as per estimates, China is the country with most recoverable shale gas reservoirs and eyeing this huge market potential, many companies (both Chinese and foreign) have been investing heavily to explore and produce shale gas in the country.
 China reported a total of 30 million cubic feet of shale output in the year 2012 increased by more than six times to 200 million cubic feet by the end of 2013.
-China have been rapidly expanding its horizon to explore and produce shale gas in the region.
-The Chinese government has also been providing substantial support in form of financial incentives and tax benefits to companies operating in shale gas market in China.
-Owing to the above mentioned factors, Asia Pacific is expected to be the fastest growing market for shale gas over the forecast period at an estimated CAGR of 66.7% from 2015 to 2020.
+China has been rapidly expanding its horizon to explore and produce shale gas in the region.
+The Chinese government has also been providing substantial support in the form of financial incentives and tax benefits to companies operating in shale gas market in China.
+Owing to the above-mentioned factors, Asia Pacific is expected to be the fastest growing market for shale gas over the forecast period at an estimated CAGR of 66.7% from 2015 to 2020.
 Recently, PetroChina’s Changning-Weiyuan and Fushun-Yongchuan areas along with Sinopec’s Fuling block have built a new shale gas production facility with a capacity of 600 million cubic feet.

 The global market for shale gas is highly competitive in nature and is led by top multinational oil & gas conglomerates which are present across the value chain.
 Conventional oil & gas companies coupled with companies focusing only on alternative energy forms the mix of the market.
-Shift in focus towards developing shale gas basins in China is expected to remain a key strategy for the market participants.
+The shift in focus towards developing shale gas basins in China is expected to remain a key strategy for the market participants.
 Some of the leading companies in the global shale gas market include Anadarko Petroleum Corporation, Antero Resources, BHP Billiton, Cabot Oil & Gas, Chesapeake Energy Corporation, Devon Energy, Encana Corporation, Exxon Mobil Corporation, Reliance Industries Limited, Royal Dutch Shell, SM Energy, Statoil, Talisman Energy Inc. and Total SA among some other companies.